 Regulatory requirements

 Medical device companies should also consider any regulatory requirements when they are supplying products to a customer.
-This could include environmental or material-based regulations related to its product, or product or process-based regulations.
+This could include environmental or material-based regulations related to its product as well as product or process-based regulations.
 I’ve worked with companies that must follow specific dimensional requirements related to the connection point of a component (ISO 80369).
 The requirements should be determined during design control and carried out when the product is going to be sent to a customer.

 This also includes the regulatory requirements of the different countries in which the product will be sold.
-The process of understanding where a medical device can be legally marketed should be incorporated into the design control process, or considered when a company plans on providing products/services to a specific area.
+The process of understanding where a medical device can be legally marketed should be incorporated into the design control process and considered when supplying products/services to a specific area.

 User training